Shanks0465/Shanks0465/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to work with projects relating to Applied Computer Vision.\
+💡 &nbsp;I like to work with projects relating to ML,AI and Software Development.\
 🎓 &nbsp;Completed my B.Tech in Computer Sciece from Vellore Institute of Technology, Chennai Campus.\
-✍️ &nbsp;I'm currently working on a research projects on Image Captioning and Image Segmentation.\
-📄 &nbsp;Developed a Prototype on AR/VR based Education for learning IoT and Machine Learning !

 ### 🛠 &nbsp;Tech Stack